keikoproj/instance-manager/docs/EKS.md

       userData:
       - name: <string> : name of the stage
         stage: <string> : represents the stage of the script, allowed values are PreBootstrap, PostBootstrap (required)
-        data: <string> : represents the script payload to inject (required)
+        data: <string> : represents the script payload to inject in plain text or base64 (required)
 ```

 ### NodeVolume